cncf/mentoring/lfx-mentorship/README.md

 ### Current cycle

-The Community Bridge program is ongoing.
-The current cycle is Q2'2020, and more details are available on the [dedicated page](2020/q2/README.md).
+The LFX Mentorship program is ongoing.
+The current cycle is Spring'2021, and more details are available on the [dedicated page](2021/01-Spring/README.md).

 ## Program Maintainers